isaac-do/HTB-CTF-Lab-Writeups/README.md

-# HackTheBox-CTF-Lab-Writeups
+# HTB-CTF-Lab-Writeups
-This is my repository of writeups for CTFs that I have completed on Hack The Box!
+This is my repository of write-ups for CTFs that I have completed on Hack The Box!